LeisureLink/wireup/README.md

 ## Understand it

 `wireup` is a simple wrapper for nodejs' `require` function.
 For each module that you _wire up_, `wireup` looks for an exported function called "wireup" and if found, immediately calls it.
-Admittedly, this behavior on its own does little to improve on the _implicit-wireup_ that already happens when you `require` a module.
-The improvement comes in when you choose to _project_ arguments into the module's wireup function.
+Admittedly, this behavior on its own does little to improve on the _implicit-wireup_ that already happens.
+The improvement comes in when you choose to _inject_ arguments into the module's wireup function.

 ### Basics

-You can project variables (such as a config object) into the modules' `#wireup` methods as they are imported into your app:
+You can inject variables (such as a config object) into the modules' `#wireup` method as the modules are imported into your app:

 ```javascript
 // this ->                                     vvvvvv